agdrily/agdrily/docs/concept.md

 ## Setting

-agdrily is a naturally occuring dyson sphere.
+agdrily is a naturally occurring dyson sphere.
 Its internal surface is so massive that even with tens of thousands of colonies they can be so spaced out that none will touch (read have to be rendered on another players screen).

 The colony core is a large spike that is rammed through the outer wall of agdrily and is visible on both sides.
 Players can build at any level